 On my recent trip to Sicily, I was determined to visit Santa Ninfa and Partanna where my grandparents were born.
-At the last minute, the agriturismo we had booked in Santa Ninfa cancelled our reservations (they were having serious mechanical problems) so we decided to stay in Sciacca, a small fishing village that was a reasonable driving distance south on the Mediterranean coast of Sicily.
+At the last minute, the agriturismo we had booked in Santa Ninfa cancelled our reservations (they were having serious mechanical problems) so we decided to stay in Sciacca, a small fishing village that was a reasonable driving distance south on the Mediterranean coast.

 On my return, thanks to the wonderful scope of the Internet, I found many references to both Bar Roma and this local treat.
 It seems that it commonly served for breakfast on hot days and often with gelato, as discussed on Granita and Brioche for Breakfast.
 Discovery is one of the delights of travel!

 And, here is a video of Signor Aurelio himself explaining his process.
 Enjoy! https://www.youtube.com/watch?v=DZA0GecMqsw